-Pinchgut Opera makes its much-anticipated return to the stage at City Recital Hall this December.
+Pinchgut Opera made its much-anticipated return to the stage at City Recital Hall in December 2020.

 One of Charpentier’s most joyous works, the Messe de Minuit was written in 1694 for midnight mass on Christmas Eve.
 Based on eleven traditional French carols, the music dances with pure delight.